 Advocating for Children

-While the Partnership for Children started as a program within the Children's Hospice and Palliative Care Coalition (CHPCC) in 2007, it is now an independent nonprofit organization that works in partnership in partnership with CHPCC.
+While the Partnership for Children started as a program within the Children's Hospice and Palliative Care Coalition (CHPCC) in 2007, it is now an independent nonprofit organization that works in partnership with CHPCC.

 CHPCC has been advocating on behalf of children with life-threatening conditions and addressing gaps in services at the state and local level since 2001.
 In partnership with the California’s Department of Health Care Services, CHPCC launched a Medi-Cal Pediatric Palliative Care Waiver Program in 2009, enabling children to access a system of care combining curative or life-prolonging treatments with in-home hospice and palliative care services, without the hospice eligibility requirement of a six-month or less prognosis.